21E06050 Responsibility Management (book exam, 6 cr)

 Leena Lankoski (email@example.com)

 Welcome to study for the book exam on Responsibility Management!
 The learning objective of this course is to strengthen and deepen your knowledge and theoretical understanding of key areas of corporate responsibility management and sustainability in business.

-Literature to be studied for the exam is listed below.
+Literature to be studied for the exam in the academic year 2020-21 is listed below.
 All articles are available in electronic format through Aalto library.
 All articles are required, and passing the exam will require integrating and applying knowledge across several articles.
 Study the articles for a deep understanding of their substantive content (not methodological detail).
 Please note that this is an advanced level course, which is reflected in the level of sophistication that is expected of the answers.